geoserver/geofence/README.markdown

 **GeoFence** can be run either as a standalone Java web application, or embedded into GeoServer.

-The **GeoFence** *standalone application* run as a java service, and can be queried for auth by one or more GeoServer instances.
+The GeoFence **standalone application** runs as a java webapp, and can be queried for auth by one or more GeoServer instances.
 It provides a complete [REST API](https://github.com/geoserver/geofence/wiki/REST-API) for the programmatic administration of the rules and their ancillary data; a GUI is no longer provided [since version 3.7](https://github.com/geoserver/geofence/wiki/GS-GF-Compatibility-matrix).
-In this configuration GeoServer needs a module (the [GeoFence client plugin](https://github.com/geoserver/geoserver/tree/main/src/extension/geofence/geofence)) that will send authorization queries to GeoFence using a configurable protocol (by default it uses Spring remoting over HTTP).
+In this configuration GeoServer needs the [GeoFence client plugin](https://github.com/geoserver/geoserver/tree/main/src/extension/geofence/geofence) that will send authorization queries to GeoFence using a configurable protocol (by default it uses Spring remoting over HTTP).

-The *embedded* configuration will make the GeoFence engine run within GeoServer itself.
+The **embedded configuration** will make the GeoFence engine run within GeoServer itself.
 The administration GUI will be seamlessly embedded into GeoServer.
 The embedded GeoFence should be installed as a [GeoServer plugin](https://github.com/geoserver/geoserver/tree/main/src/extension/geofence/geofence-server) as well.

-**GeoFence** provides the authorization services using the interface described in [GSIP 57](http://geoserver.org/display/GEOS/GSIP+57+-+Improving+GeoServer+authorization+framework).
+More info in the related [wiki page](https://github.com/geoserver/geofence/wiki/GeoFence-setup-architectures).

 License
 ==================================================

-**GeoFence** core modules and GUI, as well as the **GeoFence** plugins in GeoServer, are free and Open Source software, released under the GPL license (which is [GPL v2.0](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html)), as it implements a GeoServer Java API.
+**GeoFence** core modules and the **GeoFence** plugins in GeoServer are free and Open Source software, released under the GPL license (which is [GPL v2.0](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html)), as it implements a GeoServer Java API.

 Getting GeoFence